Western Ojibwa language: Classification

 Genetically, Ojibwa is part of the Algonquian language family.
 This language family includes languages like Mi'kmaq, Abenaki, Malecite, Potawatomi, Delaware, Montagnais-Naskapi, Cree, and Blackfoot in Canada.
-In the U.S., are languages such as Menomini, Fox, Shawnee and Cheyenne.
+Menomini, Fox, Shawnee and Cheyenne are spoken in the United States.
 Yurok and Wiyot, also known as the Ritwan languages in old literature, that were once spoken in California are also relatives with Algonquian language family.
 Despite the geographic distance, these two languages make part of the Algic language family with the Algonquian languages.

 Randolph Valentine (2000) divides Ojibwa into two major dialect groups: a southern group and a northern group.
 The southern dialect group includes Saulteaux in southern Manitoba and southern Saskatchewan; Ojibwa in most of Ontario, Manitoulin Island and Georgian Bay; Ottawa or Odawa in southern Ontario; and finally Chippewa in North Dakota, Minnesota, Wisconsin, and Michigan.
 The northern dialect group includes Oji-Cree in northern Ontario and Algonquin in Western Quebec.

 Leonard Bloomfield (1946) was able to reconstruct the phonology system and some of the morphology of Proto-Algonquian through the comparison of cognates from four languages: Fox, Cree, Menomini, and Ojibwa.